Recognition of Industry Experience

 ACPE understands that some important adult learning takes place outside of educational institutions.
 Recognition of Prior Learning (RPL) is the assessment of skills or knowledge required for advanced standing where there are no current or formal qualifications as proof.

-To receive advanced standing based on RPL you will need to provide evidence that you can meet the learning outcomes for a particular subject.
+standing based on RPL you will need to provide evidence that you have met the learning outcomes for a

 Providing evidence for RPL